ForestSquirrelDev/TinderBot/README.md

 5. Set the chance of like.
 6. Set your location.

-To use this bot, clone the repo and launch TinderBot.py - this is an entry file.
+This was supposed to be an executable file, encrypted with Pyarmor.
+But you can aswell clone the repository and launch TinderBot.py, which happens to be entry file.
 You should have Google Chrome installed.

 Here's a small video, demonstrating how it works: https://youtu.be/dF6HK3yjGyU